chikashimiyama/Breath-of-God/README.md

 ## How to play
 The airplane is falling down!
 As a god you must save the passengers in the plane with your breath and guide it to the airport!

+Your browser may ask you the access permision to the microphone, in this case press "accept".

 ## Dependencies
 Modern webbrowser with ES6 compatibility